csiro/cdk-monitoring-stack/SETUP.md

 This monitoring stack includes two open-source tools:

 - **Bugsink**: An error tracking and monitoring application that helps you capture, analyze, and resolve errors in your applications.
-It provides detailed error reports and stack trackes.
+It provides detailed error reports and stack traces.
 - **Uptime Kuma**: A popular uptime monitoring tool that allows you to monitor the availability of your websites, services, and APIs, and sends you notifications when something goes down.

 ### What We'll Be Doing